 - 1. To aid sustainability, the City encourages the preservation of existing kerbstones/pavers wherever possible. - 2.
 Cracked and sawcut kerbstones/pavers are not reusable.
 Full replacement for all non-reusable kerbstones/pavers will be added to the permanent restoration to ensure the pre-road opening laid condition can be restored. - 3.
 Reusable kerbstones/pavers must be returned in a clean state (fee of adhesive and/or mortar) to be accepted for re-use, to a designated storage location, at the instruction of the City's Restorations Coordinator. - 4.
-A City Delivery Record of Reusable Kerbstones/Pavers (Road Opening Permit details plus reusable kerbstone/paver type and quantity in lm) is required to avoid the cost of replacement kerbstones/pavers being added to the permanent restoration charges. - 5.
+A City Delivery Record of Reusable Kerbstones/Pavers (Road Opening Permit details plus reusable kerbstone/paver type and quantity in Im) is required to avoid the cost of replacement kerbstones/pavers being added to the permanent restoration charges. - 5.
 Kerbstones/pavers may only be returned to the designated City storage location during business hours and following prior arrangement. - 6.
 The City cannot guarantee availability of replacement kerbstones/pavers.
 Supply of replacement kerbstones/pavers may require research and sourcing from commercial suppliers, at the applicant's cost. - 7.
 Where exact matching kerbstones/pavers are no longer available, the closest match alternative kerbstone/paver available will be substituted and, if due to size, texture or colour variations, the restoration may require replacement of a larger area than the initially measured permanent restoration, at the applicant's cost.

-DRAFT SCHEDULE OF FEES and CHARGES 2022/23 Description Pricina Unit of Code Measure \$ Fee GST RESTORATION CHARGES FOR DRIVEWAYS, ROADWAYS, FOOTWAYS, KERB & GUTTERS WHERE WORKS ARE PERFORMED BY COUNCIL DECORATIVE PAVING Re-lav Stone.
-Brick or Concrete Pavers and Reseal Pavers and Restore Concrete Base (excluding paver supply) 10% Market per m2 823.00 Re-lay Stone, Brick or Concrete Pavers and Reseal Pavers where no base repairs are required (excluding paver supply) Market 10% 412.00 per m2 Supply Replacement Stone Pavers All Quantities Market per m2 530.00 10% Supply Replacement Brick or Concrete Pavers All Quantities Market 10% 112.00 per m2
+SCHEDULE OF FEES and CHARGES 2022/23 Description Pricing Code Unit of Measure \$ Fee GST RESTORATION CHARGES FOR DRIVEWAYS, ROADWAYS, FOOTWAYS, KERB & GUTTERS WHERE WORKS ARE PERFORMED BY COUNCIL DECORATIVE PAVING Re-lay Stone, Brick or Concrete Pavers and Reseal Pavers and Restore Concrete Base (excluding paver supply) Market 823.00 10% per m2 Re-lay Stone, Brick or Concrete Pavers and Reseal Pavers where no base repairs are required (excluding paver supply) Market per m2 412.00 10% Supply Replacement Stone Pavers All Quantities Market 530.00 10% per m2 Supply Replacement Brick or Concrete Pavers